buzzer4mornin/SearchEngine/README.md

 # SearchEngine
-Preprocessing of real-world data, and using various algorithms to make predictions Mainly used Algorithms - Linear Regression, PCA, K-means
+Preprocessing of real-world data, and using various algorithms to make predictions

+Used Algorithms - Linear Regression, PCA, K-means